codeRIT/codeRIT-Book/codeRIT/Elections.md

 ## Continuity

-For continuity's sake, In the case of an unexpected departure,  a current e-board member may fill a high priority vacancy.
-In this case the e-board should elect a community member to the
+For continuity's sake, In the case of an unexpected departure or a lack of candidates,  a current e-board member may fill a high priority vacancy when needed.
+In this case the e-board should elect a community member to the newly vacated position.